-- All passwords must contain at least eight (8) characters.
-If the system cannot accommodate eight characters, the maximum number of characters the system allows shall be used. - All passwords shall contain at least three of the following characters: - Upper-case alphabetic English letter (A-Z); - Lower-case alphabetic English letter (a-z); - Numeric character (0 - 9); - Special/non-alphabetic character (!, @, #, etc); - Password complexity is enabled as the system allows. - User generated passwords should not be reused. - Passwords must be changed every 90 days. - Six (6) unique new passwords must be associated with a user account before an old password can be reused, if the system allows it. - Five (5) consecutive, unsuccessful attempts to access a WPD network or information system will suspend or disable the user's ability to successfully log-on.
+- All passwords must contain at least fifteen (15) characters.
+If the system cannot accommodate fifteen characters, the maximum number of characters the system allows shall be used. - All passwords shall contain at least four of the following characters: - Upper-case alphabetic English letter (A-Z); - Lower-case alphabetic English letter (a-z); - Numeric character (0 9); - Special/non-alphabetic character (!, @, #, %); - Password complexity requirements are enforced when passwords are changed or created. - User generated passwords should not be reused. - Passwords must be changed every 90 days. - Ten (10) unique new passwords must be associated with a user account before an old password can be reused, if the system allows it. - Five (5) consecutive, unsuccessful attempts to access a WPD network will disable the user's ability to successfully log-on.
+The user will need to contact IT support to request a password reset.